 People received medical assistance from healthcare professionals when they needed it.
 Staff recognised when people were not acting in their usual manner, which could evidence that they were in pain.
 Staff spent time with people to identify what the problem was and sought medical advice from the GP when required.
 People had a health action plan in place.
 This outlined specific health needs and how they should be managed.
 For example, one person was not well during our visit.
 Staff followed the persons care plan to ensure the person was comfortable.
+The person was allocated a member of staff that was knowledgeable in their support needs.
 People received effective, timely and responsive medical treatment when their health needs changed.